·

 In technical materials, unsanitised small older buildings without WSchV77 proof are occasionally called “black sheep” — an energy certificate category, not a climate priority list.
 Many are thermally weak stock; the existing building stock is central to sector climate targets (around 60 % of dwellings predate 1978, dena Building Report 2024).

 Do not conflate issues: for climate targets it matters whether the building is insulated and how it is heated — not whether the certificate uses consumption or demand.
 Removing the WSchV-1977 hurdle widens certificate choice; it does not replace refurbishment.
-Heating, modernisation recommendations, and further climate measures are regulated elsewhere in the draft — see the GModG fact-check.
+Overview in the hub GModG proclaimed.

-The new barrier: 24 months of monthly data under Section 82 (draft)
+The new barrier: consumption data under Section 82 (from 2027)

 RecencyLatest period max.
-18 months agoMax.
-15 months
+18 months agoStill max.
+18 months (draft: 15 months — did not become law)

 Domestic hot water flat rate (decentral)20 kWh/(m²·a)16 kWh/(m²·a)